jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 About this report
 Introduction
 3
-Sharing Microsofts unique vantage point
+Sharing Microsoft’s unique vantage point
 5
 The power of partnership in building cyber resilience